 See What Big Wall Street Firms Can Never Deliver – and That You Need Most

-People in that situation don’t have to wonder if their money will last through their retirement.
+Other people, like those with $100,000 or less, don’t have to wonder if their money will last through their retirement.
 They already know it won’t.
 They’ll have to figure out a way to stretch what they have, earn some extra income somehow, move in with someone else, or find government subsidized housing if it comes to that.

 Let’s put it in different terms: